EasyJet founder’s Telegraph libel case falls at first hurdle - Press Gazette

 Journalist to appeal ruling that Telegraph apology over her Melania Trump reporting was not defamatory

-Sir Stelios had claimed three Easyet shareholders were “strawmen” for Airbus hoping to thwart his campaign for the carrier to terminate its £4.5bn order for new aircraft, which he believed would lead to the airline’s bankruptcy because of falling demand caused by the Covid-19 crisis.
+Sir Stelios had claimed three Easyjet shareholders were “strawmen” for Airbus hoping to thwart his campaign for the carrier to terminate its £4.5bn order for new aircraft, which he believed would lead to the airline’s bankruptcy because of falling demand caused by the Covid-19 crisis.

 Sir Stelios told the court the column’s portrayal of him was “clearly defamatory” as he is a “major and well-known businessman” and that “if people thought he was deliberately making completely false allegations of serious wrongdoing as part of a baseless campaign against established investment companies, they would consider that outrageous and think much the worse of him for it”.